kazewong/NeuralSNR/README.md

 "max_epoch": 100, maximum training epoch, basically how many loops the network is trained.
 ```
 In general you would like to change input_size and output_size to fit your data structure.
 hidden_size and hidden_layers control how large is your model.
-In general larger model can capture more complicated behaviour, but takes longer and more data to train.
+In general larger models can capture more complicated behavior, but they take longer and need more data to train.
 max_epoch controls how many loops you want to train the network.
-You want to make sure this is large enough such that your model has converge reasonably well.
+You want to make sure this is large enough that your model has converged reasonably well.

 Once you have a configuration files, you can run the following command in the `training` directory